microsoft/Accera/docs/Manual/04 Fusing.md

 schedule = acc.fuse(schedule0, schedule1, ...)
 ```

-*Full fusing* is the most straightforward fusing where each dimension is fused with the corresponding dimension from other schedules.
+*Full fusing* is the most straightforward, where each dimension is fused with the corresponding dimension from other schedules.

 ### Full fusing of same-shaped iteration spaces
-Initially, consider the simplest case where we fuse schedules with identical shapes of iteration spaces.
+First, consider the simplest case where we fuse schedules with identical shapes of iteration spaces.
 This fusing assigns a new dimension called *fusing dimension* to the fused schedule `schedule` that does not exist in the original schedules.
-By default, the fusing dimension is the first dimension in the fused schedule, having a size equal to the number of fused schedules.
+By default, the fusing dimension is the first dimension in the fused schedule.
+Its size is equal to the number of fused schedules.
 The slices along the fusing dimension contain a copy of `schedule0`, `schedule1`.
 The first slice along the fusing dimension contains a copy of `schedule0`, the second slice contains a copy of `schedule1`, and so on.
 Since the fusing dimension is the first dimension, the fused schedule is logically equivalent to fully executing `schedule0`, followed by `schedule1`, and so on.
 We apply additional transformations to the fused schedule to interleave the original schedules.

 Consider a scenario where we want first to shift and then scale each element of a matrix.
-In other words, we want to perform the equivalent of the below Python code where all three matrices are 16 by 16:
+In other words, we want to perform the equivalent of the below Python code:
 ```python
 C = (C + A) * B
 ```

-One way of doing this without fusing is to write:
+If all three matrices are 16 by 16, one way to do this without fusing is to write:
 ```python
 A = acc.Array(role=acc.Array.Role.INPUT, shape=(16, 16))
 B = acc.Array(role=acc.Array.Role.INPUT, shape=(16, 16))